BRAZIL IN X-RAY

 HISTORIC SERIES OF HURRICANES, IMAGE AND WAY OF OF CATARINA HURRICANE, UNIQUE IN RECENT HISTORY OF BRAZIL

-Lightning in New World are centered in NW South America (Ecuador to Venezuela) and Chaco region from Argentina to Paraguay; in Brazil, the hottest point is Mato Grosso do Sul region.
+Lightning in New World are centered in NW South America (Ecuador to Venezuela) and Chaco region from Argentina to Paraguay.
+In Brazil, the hottest point is Mato Grosso do Sul region.
+Worldwide, central Africa is the highest frequency of lightnig worldwide.
 The second world’s greatest extent for a single lightning flash is a single flash that covered a horizontal distance of 709 ± 8 km across parts of southern Brazil on 31 October 2018 (WHO).

-WORLD MAP OF LIGHTNING ACTIVITY (NEW SCIENTIST) AND MAP OF THE SECOND MEGAFLASH LIGHTNING EVE RECORDED (PUBLIC/WMO)
+WORLD MAP OF LIGHTNING ACTIVITY BETWENN 1995 TO 2002 (NASA) AND MAP OF THE SECOND MEGAFLASH LIGHTNING EVE RECORDED (PUBLIC/WMO)

 With data from the Brazilian Metazoa website (SEE), Brazil has 126,308 spp. of animals in 26,411 genera, these belonging to 3,410 families at 30 phylla. c.
 73% of the animals in Brazil are insects, distributed in 15,716 genera and 684 families.
 This represents 1/13 of the world's animal diversity.